Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Population Difference Criterion

-Figure~\ref{dwd} shows broadly similar lessons to Figure~\ref{pca}: READ and COAD are rather overlapped (left panels); BRCA and BLCA are moderately different (middle panels) while LAML is very distinct from BLCA (right panels).
-While such graphics are suggestive, they can be deceptive.
+While such visualizations are suggestive, they can also be deceptive.
 As noted in \citet{wei2016direction}, rigorous quantification of visual differences can be surprisingly counter intuitive, because human intuition is not good at incorporating issues such as sample size and high dimensional variation into visual impression.
 An explicit example of this is shown in Figure 2.3 of the PhD dissertation of \cite{yang2021machine}.
-Hence it is very important to provide a quantitative measure of the strength of the evidence for visual subpopulations separation based on rigorous statistical inference.
+Hence it is very important to provide a quantitative measure of the strength of the evidence for visual subpopulation separation based on rigorous statistical inference.